-The Lighthouse Project is part of The Bridge – Homelessness to Hope.
-We match people who have experienced homelessness, or who are at risk of becoming homeless, with trained volunteers who talk with them every week or fortnight.
-We offer this support for six months to a year, to help people create meaningful and lasting change.
+The Lighthouse Project was part of The Bridge - Homelessness to Hope until the end of 2025.
+We walked alongside people who had experienced homelessness, or were at risk of losing their home, by matching them with trained volunteers who offered consistent, one-to-one support.
+Through weekly or fortnightly conversations over six months to a year, we helped people begin to create meaningful and lasting change in their lives.

 “I got a sense of how much people value being listened to, especially when they're 'in the system' - the person I supported seemed quite surprised I would sit and listen to him.”